skolmer/es2015-i18n-tag/README.md

 ## Usage

 This library is available as CommonJS module and as UMD module that is consumable in CommonJS, AMD and with script tags.
 The UMD module can be used in [environments that don't support CommonJS modules](https://jsbin.com/rojilu/edit?html,js,output).
 It is highly recommended to use es2015-i18n-tag as CommonJS module with babel and [webpack](https://github.com/skolmer/i18n-tag-examples/tree/master/ReactJS) or [browserify](https://github.com/skolmer/i18n-tag-examples/tree/master/Simple).
-In a Node.js environment you have to use the [Intl Polyfill](https://github.com/andyearnshaw/Intl.js#intljs-and-node) to add support for additional locales.
+In a Node.js environment you have to use the [Intl Polyfill](https://github.com/andyearnshaw/Intl.js#intljs-and-node) to add support for additional locales [[#34](https://github.com/skolmer/es2015-i18n-tag/issues/34#issuecomment-303114372)].

 ### UMD module on unpkg.com